 In 2017 Flashlight Press released The Day I Ran Away and No More Noisy Nights!
 I have enjoyed sharing my new books at schools, libraries, and book store events.
 I'm proud that both books received a Gold Mom's Choice Award.
 I'm looking forward to seeing where my books take me and meeting more readers in 2018!

-I live in Fort Wayne, Indiana with my husband Keith and one crazy cat.
-My children, Evan (30) and Beth (28) were always able to talk me into buying them a book.
-There are books everywhere in this house of readers-on bookshelves, on tables, in boxes in the basement, even in the bathroom!
+I live in Roanoke, Indiana with my husband Keith.
+My children, Evan (34) and Beth (32) were always able to talk me into buying them a book.
+Now I'm sharing all those books I saved with my grandchildren.
+There are books everywhere in this house of readers-on bookshelves, on tables, in the garage, and even in the bathroom!